Price of information in games of chance: a statistical physics approach: Expected wealth changes after the transaction is arranged

 \subsubsection{Buyer's wealth change}

-We will use the operator $\mathbb{E}_{r,r}[\cdots]$ to indicate -- assuming that the transaction has been arranged -- the average taken from the two equivalent viewpoints (i) the \emph{ex-post} buyer's perspective, i.e. as if the buyer could actually look into the sub-string being put up for sale and use the only information therein to estimate their own strategy, the seller's, and the actual coin bias, therefore being retroactively able to assign a monetary value to the quality of data they received, or -- more realistically -- (ii) the \emph{ex-ante} seller's viewpoint, i.e. assuming that the seller puts themselves in the (future) buyer's shoes and aims to know what the buyer should be fairly asked to pay for the quality of information they will find in the $r$ sub-string when they receive it.
+We still need to determine the expected change in wealth for the buyer, assuming the transaction proceeds, denoted as $\mathbb{E}_{r,r}[\Delta W_2]$, as appearing in Eq.~\eqref{psimax}.
+This expectation can be interpreted from the two equivalent viewpoints (i) the \emph{ex-post} buyer's perspective, i.e. as if the buyer could actually look into the sub-string being put up for sale and use the only information therein to estimate their own strategy, the seller's, and the actual coin bias, therefore being retroactively able to assign a monetary value to the quality of data they received, or -- more realistically -- (ii) the \emph{ex-ante} seller's viewpoint, i.e. assuming that the seller puts themselves in the (future) buyer's shoes and aims to know what the buyer should be fairly asked to pay for the quality of information they will find in the $r$ sub-string when they receive it.
 As previously remarked, there exists an \emph{informational asymmetry} between the seller and the buyer, and we refrain from endorsing any specific viewpoint or disclosure rule.
 The framework developed here is intended to be general and it aims at determining the potential price range at which information transactions can, in principle, be advantageous for either biased player.
 In fact, both parties can independently construct their price curves based on the number of Heads in the sub-string offered for sale, treating it as a free parameter, even in cases where a sale is not ultimately agreed upon.